Saiga1105/Scan-to-BIM-CVPR-2024/README.md

     - IfcBuildingStorey (URI): link to reference level
     - resource (Open3D.TriangleMesh): OrientedBoundingBox of the space (slab to slab)

 -  **T10.
-[IfcOpeningElement](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcproductextension/lexical/ifcopeningelement.htm)**: Child element of [IfcWallStandardCase](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcsharedbldgelements/lexical/ifcwallstandardcase.htm) that defines a boolean operation of subtraction between the geometric bodies of the element and the opening.
-IfcBuildingElement with the following parameters.
+[IfcOpeningElement](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcproductextension/lexical/ifcopeningelement.htm)**: These are child elements of [IfcWallStandardCase](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcsharedbldgelements/lexical/ifcwallstandardcase.htm) to increase the detailing of the initial wall geometry.
+They define boolean subtraction operations between both geometric bodies of the element and the opening.
+It has the following parameters.
     - Geometry : The easiest definition is an orientedBoundingBox orthogonal to the wall's axis.
 This geometry is defined by its parameters (c_x,c_y,c_z,R_x,R_y,R_z,s_u,s_v,s_w) or it's 8 bounding points.
     - resource (Open3D.TriangleMesh): OrientedBoundingBox of the opening